lindenb/jvarkit/README.md

 ## Compilation

+**February 2019**.
+I'm moving to java **OpenJdk**.
+See the [[NEWS]] file.

 Each tool is compiled independently of each other.

 See the documentation for each tool at [http://lindenb.github.io/jvarkit/](http://lindenb.github.io/jvarkit/).
 All the pages should include a paragraph titled *'Download and Compile'*

 You shouldn't try to compile all the tools because some of them are not tested, deprecated, or just too specific to my lab.

 ## Author